- Low credit score requirement: 600

-Peerform Review Summary: Peerform offers personal loans through peer-to-peer lending, which means that they connect borrowers with investors who are willing to extend them loans.
+Peerform offers personal loans through peer-to-peer lending, which means they connect borrowers with investors who are willing to extend them loans.
 Borrowers have to meet a minimum set of requirements, which include a FICO score of 600+, a Social Security number and an active bank account, in order to qualify.

-Peerform offers three types of loans: 3-year personal loans (for any purpose), 3-year debt-consolidation loans and 5-year debt consolidation loans.
-Interest rates vary between the three types, but Peerform’s lowest rate is 5.99% and its highest is 29.99%.
+Peerform offers several types of loans for different purposes, including debt consolidation loans, home improvement loans, and loans for medical expenses.
+Peerform’s lowest rate for all of its loans is 5.99% and its highest is 29.99%.
 Peerform also charges origination fees of 1% to 5% of the loan amount.
-For more information on the terms of Peerform loans and how they compare to other lenders, read on.

 Peerform Personal Loan Terms